angarsky/docker-codeception-phantomjs/README.md

 # Bitbucket Pipelines

-This image can be used in the Bitbucket Pipelines.
+This image can be used for the Bitbucket Pipelines:

 ```
 image: angarsky/codeception-phantomjs